ThingSet/thingset.github.io/docs/2c_binary_mode.md

           66 54696D655F73                   # CBOR string: "Time_s" (object name)
           65 4261745F56                     # CBOR string: "Bat_V" (object name)
           6C 416D6269656E745F64656743       # CBOR string: "Ambient_degC" (object name)

+If not all child nodes of one path fit into a single publication message (e.g. because the sizes of CAN and LoRa frames are limited to a few tens of bytes) the statement can be split.
+However, in this case the payload must contain the IDs together with the values, as otherwise the values cannot be mapped to the IDs anymore.

+**Example 4:** A statement containing a part of the `report` subset.

+    1F
+       18 20                                # CBOR uint: 0x20 (object ID)
+       A2                                   # CBOR map (2 elements)
+          18 40                             # CBOR uint: 0x40 (object ID)
+          FA 41633333                       # CBOR float: 14.2
+          18 42                             # CBOR uint: 0x42 (object ID)
+          16                                # CBOR uint: 22